Envy-Freeness in House Allocation Problems: Introduction

 The purpose of our note is to study envy-freeness in the general house allocation problem where the number of houses can exceed the number of agents.
 Formally, there are $m$ houses $M=\{1,2,\dots, m\}$ and $n$ agents $N = \{1,2,\dots,n\}$, where $m\geq n$.
 Each agent has a ranking over the houses, where ties are permitted.
 Allowing the number of agents and the number of houses to be different makes the problem more complex, and we can no longer determine the existence of envy-free assignments solely by matching agents to their favorite houses.
 For example, if there are three houses and two agents with the rankings $1\succ 2\succ 3$ and $1\succ 3\succ 2$ over the houses, then even though both agents compete for the same top house, there is an envy-free assignment that assigns house 2 to agent 1 and house 3 to agent 2.
 Nevertheless, we present a polynomial-time algorithm that determines whether an envy-free assignment exists, and computes one if it does.
 We then show that if the number of houses exceeds the number of agents by a logarithmic factor, an envy-free assignment exists with high probability.

 To the best of our knowledge, the only work before ours to have considered envy-freeness in house allocation is that of \cite{BeynierChGo18}.
 Their work focuses exclusively on the $m=n$ case but contains the extra feature that agents are placed on a network that describes the envy relation, and they showed algorithms and hardness results for different networks.
 Recently, \cite{Segalhalevi19} studied a concept called envy-free matchings on bipartite graphs, and provided conditions under which a non-empty envy-free matching exists along with algorithms to compute such matchings.
-Unlike in this note, his study is restricted to unweighted bipartite graphs and does not require every agent to be assigned to a house.
+In contrast to this note, his study is restricted to unweighted bipartite graphs, which correspond to each agent either approving or disapproving each house, and does not require every agent to be assigned to a house.